O-zzi/QD-CSI/replit.md

 ### Database Architecture

 The PostgreSQL database schema is managed with Drizzle ORM and Drizzle Kit, defined in TypeScript.
-Core tables include `users`, `sessions`, `memberships`, `facilities`, `bookings`, `events`, `leaderboard`, and `cms_content`, among others.
+Core tables include `users`, `sessions`, `memberships`, `facilities`, `bookings`, `events`, `event_registrations`, `leaderboard`, `cms_content`, `career_applications`, `contact_submissions`, and `site_settings`, among others.
 Relationships are defined to support user-membership, user-booking, facility-addon, and event-registration flows.
 PostgreSQL enums and Drizzle-Zod integration ensure type safety and runtime validation.
 Multi-venue support, construction timelines, and site-wide CMS fields are also managed through dedicated tables.

+### Key User Interactions

+**Event Registration:** Authenticated users can register/cancel for events through the Events page.
+The system tracks enrollment counts and prevents duplicate registrations.

+**Career Applications:** Job seekers can apply for open positions through a modal form on the Careers page.
+Applications include name, email, phone, optional CV/LinkedIn URLs, and cover letter.

+**Contact Form:** Visitors can submit inquiries through the contact section on the landing page.
+Submissions are stored in the database for admin review.

+**Site Settings:** Admin-configurable settings for contact information and social media URLs, managed via the database.

 ### Admin Dashboard